Outcold Solutions LLC

 Collector works out of the box with CRI-O, Containerd and Docker as runtime engines.

-Please talk to your Kubernetes provider to check what the default configurations are for the log rotation.
+Please consult your Kubernetes provider to check the default configurations for log rotation.

 Usually, the configuration can be applied with the KubeletConfiguration (or using the command line arguments for Kubelet).
 Please make sure to change them to at least 128Mi and 5 rotated files (the actual values depend on the amount of logs your Pods produce).